tkassila/tvprograms/README.md

 This app is showing tv and radio programs on a browser.
 To get json or xml data from servers, it is calling local proxy node server (on port 9090).
 You can show also descriptions and search a text from chanals or programs.
 The app is also working with screenreaders.
 It has two page theme: white and black.
 It is using bigger fonts.

 You can use a mouse ór screenreader and some keyboard alt commands to navigate and set focus inside of local readed programs and channnels on a program table.
 Those keyboard combinations are: alt+s = next channel, alt+k = prev. channel and alt+o set focus into inside of channel title.
 You can also set focus "ohjelmataulukko" title, when pressing alt+t.
+This title is above showen program table.

 Ohjelmataulukko
 -- Ohjelmataulukko, liikutaan hiirellä tai taulukon sisällä seuraavilla näppäimillä alt+s = seuraava kanava, alt+k = edellinen kanava sekä alt+o = kanavan ohjelmiin, otsakkeeseen.
 Ohjelman kuvailun saa näkymään tab näppäimellä ja enterillä tai hiirenklikkauksella.
 Taulukon sisällä toimivat myös tab sekä shift-tab näppäimet.
 Taulukon yläpuolelle tekstin "Ohjelmataulukko" kohdalle pääsee komennolla alt+t.